AndreiBoris/toronto-theatre-map/README.md

 # Toronto Theatre Map

 This is work-in-progress map of some theatres and theatre companies in Toronto, Canada.
-You can check out [live version of the website here.](http://andreicommunication.github.io/toronto-theatre-map/) If there are any comments or issues you have with the app you can reach me at Andrei.Borissenko@gmail.com
+You can check out [live version of the website here.](http://andreicommunication.github.io/toronto-theatre-map/)

 ## Work with the Code